inariksit/inariksit.github.io/_drafts/expressivity-ergonomy.markdown

 The underlined fragments have different grammatical functions in their respective sentences.
 But semantically they express the same thing, and I would expect that to be reflected in the AST of an *application grammar*.

 I have a small GF grammar that generates these sentences [here](https://gist.github.com/inariksit/28e182bd4f6881cd69eb96121f048829).
-Now look at the subtrees highlighted in blue in the following trees:
+Now look at the highlighted subtrees in the following trees:

 - ![GF tree for 'the company {raises capital}'](/images/predication.png "GF tree for 'the company raises capital'")